PathwayCommons/app-ui/README.md

 Students who work on the repo should follow these instructions for each feature that they work on:

-1. Initial prepartion (only needed once)
+1. Initial preparation (only needed once)
     1. [Make a fork on Github](https://github.com/PathwayCommons/app-ui#fork-destination-box) (if you haven't already) under your personal account
     1. Check out the fork repo: `git clone https://github.com/myusername/app-ui.git`
     1. Change the directory to the project: `cd app-ui`